This is a case study on a diversion application for Unlawful Assault.

 Our client impressed in his engagement with our office the importance of obtaining an outcome that would not adversely affect his continued employment.
 His case was extensively negotiated with the prosecution over several dates.
 As a result of these negotiations with the prosecution, his case was recommended for a diversion.

 The diversion application for Unlawful Assault was successful.
 There were a number of constructive steps that our client had undertaken which contributed to this outcome.
-First, our client was referred to and engaged fully in offence-specific counseling.
-A letter was provided to the court confirming his attendance and participation in counseling.
+First, our client was referred to and engaged fully in offence-specific counselling.
+A letter was provided to the court confirming his attendance and participation in counselling.
 Secondly, the prosecution were encouraged to talk to and obtain the input of his partner into his prosecution.
 Our client’s partner subsequently provided a letter to the court outlining the circumstances of the offence in question, and her reasons for her continued support of our client.

-The result of the diversion hearing was that our client received a diversion, with conditions to donate a sum of money to a charity, be of good behaviour, and to continue the counseling he had already commenced.
+The result of the diversion hearing was that our client received a diversion, with conditions to donate a sum of money to a charity, be of good behaviour, and to continue the counselling he had already commenced.

 This was an especially pleasing outcome for our client because of his employment in the community health sector as a disability worker.
 A finding of guilt, and the resulting criminal record would have made him ineligible to continue in his role as a disability support worker.

 - The accused applied force to the complainant’s body

 - The application of force was intentional or reckless

 - The application of force was without lawful justification or excuse